 It’s easy to forget when you are walking that where you go, you must also walk back.
 This is particularly true in the winter.
 When you get to your destination, you may feel too chilled or too tired to walk home again.
 This is why you should always monitor your walk with dogs in winter to make sure that both you and your dog can get back home again.

-When learning how to keep dogs warm in the winter, it's important to be prepared.
-You should also always take a fully charged phone with you when you go walking in the winter.
-This makes sure that you can contact someone in case you do find yourself unable to get home or if you have an emergency.
+When looking for ways on how to keep dogs warm in the winter, preparation is key.
+Take a fully charged phone with you when you go walking in the winter to ensure you can contact someone in case you do find yourself unable to get home or if you have an emergency.

 READ NEXT: Can Dogs Get Fleas In Winter?